RedW0lfStoneYT/Comp.5212-recapTasks/Readme.md

 **5 x 12 = 60**

-1. Write a new console application which receives a sentence.
+11. Write a new console application which receives a sentence.
 Display it all in lowercase and then display it all in uppercase.
 Also display the length of the sentence.

 **Reminder you will need to use the string .ToUpper and .ToLower  methods and the .Length property to do this**

-1. Using the above sentence, split the sentence at a space and add each element to an array of strings.
+12. Using the above sentence, split the sentence at a space and add each element to an array of strings.
 Display using a foreach loop.

 **Reminder you will need to use the string .split method to do this**

-1. Write a console application that contains an array of size 5 and populate with 5 class mates’ names and display them back to the screen using a foreach loop.
+13. Write a console application that contains an array of size 5 and populate with 5 class mates’ names and display them back to the screen using a foreach loop.

-1. Create an array of 50 integers and then using a for loop populate it with random integers.
+14. Create an array of 50 integers and then using a for loop populate it with random integers.
 Remember declaring a random object looks like this:  **Random generator = new Random();**

-

-1. Write a new console application which receives a string (one word) and then treating it like an array of chars, display it in reverse using a for loop.
+15. Write a new console application which receives a string (one word) and then treating it like an array of chars, display it in reverse using a for loop.
 Also display the length of the string.

-1. Display the following Table of numbers writing only one Console.WriteLine within a for loop.
+16. Display the following Table of numbers writing only one Console.WriteLine within a for loop.
 Use x as the counter variable inside the for loop, which will loop from 1 to 10.

-**x		2x		5x		10x**

-1		2		5		10

-2		4		10		20
-3		6		15		30
+**x&nbsp;2x&nbsp;5x&nbsp;10x**

+1&nbsp;2&nbsp;5&nbsp;10

+2&nbsp;4&nbsp;10&nbsp;20

+3&nbsp;6&nbsp;15&nbsp;30

 …

-10    20		50		100
+10&nbsp;20&nbsp;50&nbsp;100

-1. Write a program that displays the following triangle of numbers using nested for loops
+17. Write a program that displays the following triangle of numbers using nested for loops

 1